manuelp/webmarks/README.md

 - Port: *8080*
 - Webmarks file: *webmarks.edn*

+Currently it's required to login with this default credentials:

+- Username: manuel
+- Password: password

+All settings can be configured also via environment variables:

+- `PASSWORD`: password for the "manuel" user.
+- `WEBMARKS_FILE`: filename for the webmarks file that contains (or will contains) all the webmarks.
+- `PORT`: TCP port to bind to.

+And there is also a `Procfile`, so that you can easily deploy your own instance of this webapp on Heroku (and configure the instance with your own settings).

+### Convert Firefox's bookmarks ###

 It is also possible to convert Firefox's bookmarks exported into JSON format to a webmarks file (it's in plain-text [edn](https://github.com/edn-format/edn) format) suitable to be used by the rest of the application.
 For now it's necessary to use the project sources and Leiningen:

 ```